gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md

 - `org.gradle.api.attributes.Usage` indicates the purpose of the variant.
 See the `org.gradle.api.attributes.Usage` class for more details.
 Value must be a string.
 - `org.gradle.native.debuggable` indicates native binaries that are debuggable.
 Value must be a boolean.

+### `available-at` value

+This value must contain an object with the following values:

+- `url`: The location of the metadata file that describes the variant.
+A string.
+In version 0.2, this must be a path relative to the module.
+- `group`: The group of the module.
+A string
+- `module`: The name of the module.
+A string
+- `version`: The version of the module.
+A string

 ### `dependencies` value